aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

     * Autonomous Gatling Style, High RPM, Fixed Position Rail Guns
     * Same movement speed as a Corvette unloaded, movement like a Dreadnought when loaded

+## Resource Management

+Just like in the real world, things in the game use other things to get work done.
+Ships have chemical engines and thus require fuel, guns require ammunition to fire and all ships require electricity to power their vital equipment.

+### Battery Power
+* Corvettes and Sentinels are unable to generate power on their own (Dreadnought class vessels are equipped with nuclear power plants) and are required to get it directly from the sun or having it microwave transfered from a Dreadnought or Home Ships.
+    * A Home Ship can transfer to an unlimited number of ships
+    * A Dreadnought can transfer to up to 5 ships starting with those with the lowest battery level.

+### Ammunition
+* All ships require ammunition for their weapons that can be picked up from the player's home ship.

+### Fuel
+* All ships require fuel to move from place to place.
+A player must be careful to not use so much fuel that they can no longer make it back to a home ship to refuel.
+    * Dreadnought - Slow moving but have the largest fuel tanks of the three ships.
+    * Corvette - Faster than the Dreadnought but a much reduced fuel tank.
+    * Sentinel - Fastest and most efficient engines in the game but has the least amount of fuel storage.

 ## Key Locations

 The game will have one game area that is positioned in the broken reminisce of a larger asteroid.
 The game area consists of floating asteroid particles lazily jostling about within their solar orbit while the massive fractured remains looms in the background.